 Say for example you decide to leave your employer in the future.
 You may be inclined to just leave your money in the old employer’s 401(k) plan and not touch it as a way for you to have it “out of sight, out of mind.”
 Here are reasons to rethink that approach.

 Once you leave a job where you have a 401(k), you no longer receive the company’s contribution or match.
 401(k) plans tend to have high fees, limited investment options, and strict withdrawal rules.
-If the old 401(k) was rolled over to a different vehicle like a traditional or Roth IRA, you may have a much greater level of control over the investment strategy.
+If the old 401(k) was rolled over to a different vehicle like a traditional or Roth IRA, you may have more control over the investment strategy.

 Roll Over Your 401k Into a New 401(k) or IRA

 You or your advisor can choose among thousands of ETFs, bonds, mutual funds or individual stocks in an IRA.
-Here’s a startling fact: By law, 401(k) plans can offer as few as three investment options.
+By law, 401(k) plans can offer as few as three investment options.
 Mutual funds are not only expensive, but also tend to underperform the market.
 ETFs, on the other hand, provide a relatively low-cost, tax-efficient way to create a well-diversified portfolio.
 Low-cost investments help boost your retirement security – without having to ramp up savings or portfolio risk.

-When it relates to your 401(k) plan, there are primarily two options: Traditional 401(k) and Roth 401(k).
+However, when it comes to your 401(k) plan, there are primarily two options: Traditional 401(k) and Roth 401(k).

 Traditional 401(k) contributions are made with pre-tax dollars, ultimately reducing your taxable income and allowing your contributions to grow tax-deferred until you withdraw your money in retirement.

 Should I Invest in a 401(k) Even if I Have an IRA?

 Even if you have an IRA, investing in your 401(k) could be a smart move for your nest egg.
-Both workplace 401(k) plans and individual retirement accounts represent important building blocks in accumulating your retirement savings.
-Supplementing your workplace retirement account is a great way to boost your retirement savings and put even more of your money to work in tax-advantaged accounts.
+Both workplace 401(k) plans and individual retirement accounts represent important building blocks in your retirement savings.
+Supplementing your workplace retirement account is a great way to boost your retirement savings accounts and put even more of your money to work in tax-advantaged accounts.

 How Much Should I Contribute to My 401(k)?